-12. You always find an excuse to be in all the places they frequent
+12. You always find an excuse to be in the places they frequent

-If each morning you meet at the diner where they go to get coffee or you take through the path they run, you may want to rethink your stance of having gotten over your ex.
+If each morning you find ways to meet your ex at the diner where they go to get coffee, or you take the path they run through, you may want to rethink your stance of having gotten over your ex.

-Simply put, stalking them (on social media or physically) is a sign you’re still stuck on your ex.
+Simply put, stalking them (on social media or physically) is a sign you’re not over your ex.

 13. You still have dreams about them

-These dreams aren’t the type where they’re the villain, but the sweet dreams that you wish you won’t wake up from.
+We all love having nice dreams!
+But what happens if your dreams involve your ex?
+Also, this becomes extra concerning if these dreams aren’t the type where your ex is the villain but the sweet dreams you wish you won’t wake up from.

 14. You get jealous or protective of them

-So, if you caught that streak of jealousy when you heard that they had moved on from you and got themselves another partner, or you found yourself ready to jump to their help when they had a challenge, are you over your ex?
+So, if you caught that streak of jealousy when you heard they had moved on from you and were with another partner, or you found yourself ready to jump to their help when they had a challenge, are you over your ex?

 15. You make decisions based on their preferences